slemire/slemire.github.io/_posts/2019-06-01-htb-writeup-sizzle.md

 The command completed with one or more errors.
 ```

 When we check the privileges Amanda has, we notice she can add workstations to the domain with `SeMachineAccountPrivilege`.
-We'll use this later when we get access to the
 ```
 [10.10.10.103]: PS C:\Users\amanda\Documents> whoami /priv